AlinaGhetu/repoFromLocal/File.md

-This would be the content of the file
+This would be the content of the file.
+Updated now.